saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_6_transparency_orchestration_layers_v1_8.md

 **GOVERNANCE.
 OBSERVABILITY.
 ORCHESTRATION.**

 The morning light filtered through the blinds, casting long shadows across the conference table where her team was assembling.
-Ten weeks ago, this same room had hosted the crisis meeting that launched the transformation—$2M in failed AI initiatives, a board demanding answers, and a 90-day deadline that seemed impossible.
+Seven weeks ago, this same room had hosted the crisis meeting that launched the transformation—$2M in failed AI initiatives, a board demanding answers, and a 90-day deadline that seemed impossible.

 Now they were in the final stretch.